Shades of Medium Gray

 Frequently Asked Questions

-How many distinctive shades of Medium Gray are there?
+How many variations of Medium Gray exist?

 Our database currently catalogs 17 primary variations of Medium Gray, but the spectrum allows for infinite gradations between these defined points.